Civil Service Reform 27

 Relations with the Civil Service & "the tepid bath of managed decline"

-Mr Starmer's relationship with the civil service began positively: "From the get go, I want you to know that you have my confidence, my support and, importantly, my respect."
+"From the get go, I want you to know that you have my confidence, my support and, importantly, my respect."

-He was less positive in his 'Plan for Change' speech in December 2024:
+The Prime Minister was less positive in his 'Plan for Change' speech in December 2024:

 Make no mistake – this plan will land on desks across Whitehall…With the heavy thud of a gauntlet being thrown down.
 A demand, given the urgency of our times… For a state that is more dynamic… More decisive… More innovative…Less hostile to devolution and letting things go…Creative - on the deployment of technology…Harnessing its power to rethink services…Rather than replicate the status quo in digital form.